lincolnloop/wagtail-thumbnail-choice-block/README.md

 - `choices` (required): List of (value, label) tuples for the choice options
 - `thumbnails` (required): Dictionary mapping choice values to thumbnail image URLs/paths
+- `thumbnail_size`: Size of thumbnails in pixels (default: 40).
+The preview thumbnail in the input is automatically scaled proportionally (60%) and constrained between 20-32px
 - `default`: Default selected value
 - `**kwargs`: Any additional arguments supported by Wagtail's ChoiceBlock